eslachance/etiket/README.md

 ## Prerequisites

+> Don't want to bother installing this yourself and just want to use the bot yourself?
+Sure, just [invite it here](https://discordapp.com/api/oauth2/authorize?client_id=419529979768864770&permissions=2112&scope=bot)!

 Etiket runs on node.js and uses the Discord.js library.
+It uses a MongoDB database as a back-end.

 It requires the following:

 - `git` command line ([Windows](https://git-scm.com/download/win)|[Linux](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)|[MacOS](https://git-scm.com/download/mac)) installed
 - [Nodejs 7.6 or higher](http://nodejs.org/)
 - `a machine` to host it on.
 Want it to be online 24/7?
 Get a VPS.
 I suggest [OVH](http://ovh.com/) (no there are no good free hosts).
-- C++ Build Tools (Windows: run `npm i -g --production windows-build-tools`.
-Unix: run `sudo apt-get install buildessentials` and figure out how to get python 2.7 on your system, good luck)
-- Internet access
+- A MongoDB instance.
+If you do not have one, there are online free ones.
+For testing, check out [mLab](https://mlab.com/) which has a free sandbox option (not backed up).

 ## Installation